Webist/InterServices/app/Data/readme.md

-#### App Data
+#### Data env
-In this directory resides data sets, c.q. data store, files.
+In this directory resides data sets.
-Apart from the Interface data, see directory Main, these data sets are;
+Data sets are;
  + input data to process
- + template data set to reuse
+ + template data to reuse
  + result data to fetch

-For example
+Example usage
+New route created and there is no need to connect to database, but fetch data from file storage.

-When there is a new route created, in this directory a new file with the name indexKey of that route will be very useful.
+In that case the `indexKey` of that route will be very useful to save data in correct file and fetch contents.

-This will make fetching data easy.
+Every route contains indexKey.
 ```
 var_dump($route['indexKey']);
 string 'e531c13f9cf22ea38d0ccb29e27f1449' (length=32)
 ```

-A filename that equals the ```indexKey```
+Create a filename that equals to the ```indexKey```
 ```
 /app/Data/e531c13f9cf22ea38d0ccb29e27f1449.php
 ```